 “Use the cardboard blotters to get a first impression of a perfume; then, if you like it, spritz it onto your skin.
 When testing multiple perfumes spray each onto a small patch of skin on your arms.
 If you’re trying just one fragrance, then I would recommend spraying your neck and wrists.”

-Shop some of our favourite new perfumes below.
+Shop some of our favorite new perfumes below.

 This perfume reminds me of a holiday on the Amalfi coast: It smells fresh, floral and green with a hint of citrus.
 So addictive.